Lwg78/Silver-Retriever/README.md

 ## 📖 Introduction

-Silver Retriever is a specialized, offline-first RAG system. **Inspired by AI Singapore's (AISG) robust "Golden Retriever,"** this project represents my initiative to "walk the walk" in AI Engineering.
+Silver Retriever is a specialized, offline-first RAG system. **Inspired by AI Singapore's (AISG) robust [Golden Retriever](https://github.com/aisingapore/goldenretriever),** this project represents my initiative to "walk the walk" in AI Engineering.

 My goal was to reverse-engineer the core concepts of retrieval systems (like the Golden Retriever) but adapt them for **extreme resource constraints**.
-While modern systems rely on heavy GPUs for Neural Embeddings (BERT/LLMs), Silver Retriever proves that effective search pipelines can be built on legacy hardware (e.g., a old MacBook) by using a smart hybrid approach:
+While modern systems rely on heavy GPUs for Neural Embeddings (BERT/LLMs), Silver Retriever proves that effective search pipelines can be built on legacy hardware (e.g., a 2017 MacBook Air) by using a smart hybrid approach:

 1.  **Statistical Search (TF-IDF):** Delivers instant, CPU-friendly retrieval speed.
 2.  **Rule-Based Plugins (The Brain):** Simulates "reasoning" by using domain-specific logic to extract deadlines, definitions, and tasks.